aliuosio/mage2.docker/README.md

 * ~~create seperate containers for redis session and cache~~
 * ~~create seperate containers for cronjob and image optimization~~
 * ~~fix file permissions and ownership between containers and docker host~~
-* ~~move Magento 2 specific tools and config to docker-entrypoint.sh called in docker-compose.yml~~
+* move Magento 2 specific tools and config to docker-entrypoint.sh called in docker-compose.yml
+* move xdebug install & config to docker-entrypoint.sh band install after magento 2 install and sampledata
 * test with mounts instead of volumes
 * setup script for PHP Container to set IP for xdebug or Domain
 * add apache as alternative webserver